dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 [^3]: covered later on
 [^4]: Jason Hiltz-Laforge and Scott Francis, put the idea in my head.
+Jason had
-Jason had suggested it to Scott, attempting to "nerd-snipe"[@xkcd-356] him, but Scott successfully deflected that onto me.
+      suggested it to Scott, attempting to "nerd-snipe"[@xkcd-356] him, but Scott successfully deflected that onto me.
+[^10]:  a "Shopify Pod" is a distinct concept from a Kubernetes Pod, and it is
+      an unfortunate and confusing naming collision.
+A Shopify Pod is a contained set of resources, built around the concept of MySQL sharding.